Identifying the Most Appropriate Order for Categorical Responses: Simulation Studies

 In Table~\ref{tab:trauma:ori_size}, we list the simulation results with $N=802$, the original sample size.
-According to Theorems~\ref{thm:baseline_npo} and \ref{thm:adjacent_npo}, all orders under a baseline-category npo model or an adjacent-categories npo model are indistinguishable in terms of AIC.
-Thus we skip these two models and list the other six commonly used multinomial logit models.
-In Table~\ref{tab:trauma:ori_size}, the true order does not stand out under any of the multinomial logit models.
-Nevertheless, the differences between AIC$_0$ and AIC$_*$ are insignificant ($<2$).
-Since the number of parameters does not change across different orders, using BIC is equivalent to using AIC here.
+According to Theorems~\ref{thm:baseline_npo} and \ref{thm:adjacent_npo}, all orders under a baseline-category npo model or an adjacent-categories npo model are indistinguishable in terms of the AIC.
+Thus, we omit these two models, and list the other six commonly used multinomial logit models.
+In Table~\ref{tab:trauma:ori_size}, the true order is not evident under any of the multinomial logit models; that is, the rank is not one, or the AIC value is not the smallest.
+To check whether the true order can be regarded approximately as the best one, or whether the difference between the true order and the best order is significant, we denote $\Delta = \text{AIC}_0 - \text{AIC}_*$, the difference in terms of their AIC values.
+According to \cite{burnham2004aic}, $\Delta\leq 2$ suggests that the true order is considered substantially the best; $4\leq \Delta \leq 7$ indicates that the true order is considerably less than optimal; and $\Delta > 10$ suggests the true order is essentially worse than the best one.
+Because no AIC difference in the last column of Table~\ref{tab:trauma:ori_size} is greater than two, we conclude that the AIC differences between the true order and the best order are not significant.
+Note that because the number of parameters does not change across orders, using the BIC is equivalent to using the AIC here.

-One notable fact associated with Table~\ref{tab:trauma:ori_size} is that all the 120 orders under the continuation-ratio po model lead to distinct AIC values.
-That is, all orders are distinguishable, which supports the corresponding statement in Table~\ref{tab:summary}.
+The simulation results (not listed in Table~\ref{tab:trauma:ori_size}) also show that all 120 orders under the continuation-ratio po model lead to distinct AIC values.
+That is, all orders are distinguishable, or no two orders are equivalent, supporting the corresponding statement in Table~\ref{tab:summary}.